socketstream/ss-engine.io/README.md

     ss.ws.transport.use(require('ss-engine.io'));

-By default, the library assumes that you are running your SocketStream app on port 3000.
-If you are running it on another port, you can configure it like this:
+By default, the engine.io client-side library will connect to the browser's host and port.
+If you wish to set this manually, you can do so here:

     ss.ws.transport.use(require('ss-engine.io'), {client:{host:'localhost', port:1337}});